Ishani-Mondal/Ishani-Mondal.github.io/Coding Phase-Week1.md

 The algorithm used consists of using different patterns:

-Details of the algorithm implemented by the [pyclausie tool](https://github.com/AnthonyMRios/pyclausie) described in the [paper](http://resources.mpi-inf.mpg.de/d5/clausie/clausie-www13.pdf) has been summarized below:
+Details of the algorithm described in the [paper](http://resources.mpi-inf.mpg.de/d5/clausie/clausie-www13.pdf) has been summarized below:

+STEP 1: Compute the dependency Parse (DP) Tree of the Sentence.

+STEP 2: Determine the set of clauses using the DP.

+We first identify the clauses in the input sentence, obtain the head word of all the constituents of each clause.
+First, we construct a clause for every subject dependency in the DP (e.g., nsubj); the dependant constitutes the subject (S) and the governor the verb (V).
+4 All other constituents of the clause are dependants of the verb: objects (O) and complements (C) via relations such as: dobj (direct object), iobj (indirect object), xcomp, or ccomp; and adverbials (A) via dependency relations such as advmod, advcl, or prep_in.

+Augmenting the set of